carlospadron/etl/README.md

 # ETL

-Comparison of techs to perform ETL
+Comparison of techs to perform ETL.
+The idea is simple, read a dataset from postgres, replicate it on another postres database.
+The detailed statistics can be found in [results.ipynb](results.ipynb).

 # Data